-org.apache.hadoop.HDFS.DFSClient: Exception createBlockOutputStream INFO in java.net.SocketTimeoutException: 69000 millis timeout while waiting for channel to be ch java.nio.channels.SocketChannel[connection-pending ready for connect.
-11 remote=/ xxx:50010]:: This type of error indicates a write issue.
-In this case, the master wants to split the It does not have a local DataNodes so it tries to connect to a remote DataNode, but the log.
-DataNode is dead.
+INFO org.apache.hadoop.HDFS.DFSClient: Exception in createBlockOutputStream java.net.SocketTimeoutException: 69000 millis timeout while waiting for channel to be ready for connect. ch: java.nio.channels.SocketChannel[connection-pending remote=/ xxx:50010]:: This type of error indicates a write issue.
+In this case, the master wants to split the log.
+It does not have a local DataNodes so it tries to connect to a remote DataNode, but the DataNode is dead.

-Chapter 117.
+Chapter 121.
 Running unit or integration tests

-117.1.
-Runtime exceptions from MiniDFSCluster when running tests initial i or initial i
+121.1.
+Runtime exceptions from MiniDFSCluster when running tests or